zcfs/Meteor-http-publish/README.md

 cfs:http-publish [![Build Status](https://travis-ci.org/CollectionFS/Meteor-http-publish.png?branch=master)](https://travis-ci.org/CollectionFS/Meteor-http-publish)
 ============

+~~Looking for maintainers - please reach out!~~
+This package is to be archived due to inability to find contributors, thanks to everyone who helped make it possible.

+**If you're looking for an alternative, we highly recommend [Meteor-Files](https://github.com/VeliovGroup/Meteor-Files) by [VeliovGroup](https://github.com/VeliovGroup)**

+---

 This package add the ability to add `HTTP` server publish to your project.
 It's a server-side package only.

 DEPRECATING: Use https://atmospherejs.com/simple/rest instead